This is a free, statutory service. It is impartial, voluntary and confidential to the parties.

 Read about 'The role of Acas in dispute resolution' [127kb] in a guest article created for the IDS Pay Report 1054 August 2010 by a member of Acas staff.

-What is the difference between mediation, conciliation and arbitration? - Acas' Chief Conciliator Peter Harwood talks about the service.
+What is the difference between mediation, conciliation and arbitration? - Acas' former Chief Conciliator Peter Harwood talks about the service.